Roasted root vegetables

 - Salad/Slaw-Fennel, jicama, and radishes can be julienned and added to salad or slaw for a unique flavor.

-- 3 lbs of root vegetables, cleaned and cut into 1 inch cubes (a mixture of carrots, rutabagas, turnips, parsnips, sweet potatoes, etc.)
+- 3 lbs root vegetables chopped, a mixture of carrots, rutabagas, turnips, parsnips, sweet potatoes, etc.

 - Preheat oven to 400 degrees.